 - Develop sudden, sharp abdominal pain

-- Have a rigid, hard abdomen that is tender to touch
+- Have a rigid, hard abdomen that is tender to the touch

 - Have symptoms of shock, such as fainting, excessive sweating, or confusion

-- Vomit blood or have blood in your stool (especially if it's maroon, dark, or tarry black)
+- See blood in your stool (maroon, dark, or tarry black stools)